What is Bez & Co?

 Are you going to publish a print journal one day?

 I hope so!
 Currently, I don’t have the time or money to facilitate a print journal, but it’s my hope that in the future this could become a reality.
 Stay tuned!

 What if I have a question that didn’t get answered in this “About” section?

 Feel free to send me an e-mail!
 Either contact me through the built-in form on our contact page, or e-mail me at email@example.com

 About the Author

 Daniel R. Jones is a writer from Indianapolis, IN.
 He received his Master of Fine Arts degree from Lindenwood University and a Bachelor of Arts degree in Journalism from Bethel College.

-Previously, he’s had work published in over a dozen journals, newspapers, and magazines, including Aphelion, Black Rabbit Quarterly, Parody Poetry, the South Bend Tribune, In the Bend, Anxious Poets Society, StarLine, and Time of Singing.
+Previously, he’s had work published in over a dozen journals, newspapers, and magazines, including Aphelion, Black Rabbit Quarterly, Parody Poetry, the South Bend Tribune, In the Bend, The Drabble, Anxious Poets Society, StarLine, and Time of Singing.